weaveworks/weave-gitops-enterprise/docs/code-quality.md

 ### Static Code Analysis

-We currently don't run static code analysis for security vulnerabilities, but it is planned to be leveraging [GitHub CodeQL](https://codeql.github.com/).
+We currently don't run static code analysis for security vulnerabilities, but plan to use [GitHub CodeQL](https://codeql.github.com/).